opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 - Client secret

   Beyond the ID, each client also has a client secret assigned.
 The client secret is usually generated when the client is created.
-Applications can only obtain an identity token when they provide a client secret.
+Applications can obtain an identity token only when they provide a client secret.
 You can find this secret in the settings of the client on your IdP.

 ### Configuration parameters

 Name | Description
 :--- | :---
-opendistro_security.openid.connect_url | The URL where the IdP publishes the OpenID metadata.
-Required. opendistro_security.openid.client_id | The ID of the OpenID Connect client configured in your IdP.
-Required. opendistro_security.openid.client_secret | The client secret of the OpenID Connect client configured in your IdP.
-Required. opendistro_security.openid.scope | The [scope of the identity token](https://auth0.com/docs/scopes/current) issued by the IdP.
+`opendistro_security.openid.connect_url` | The URL where the IdP publishes the OpenID metadata.
+Required.
+`opendistro_security.openid.client_id` | The ID of the OpenID Connect client configured in your IdP.
+Required.
+`opendistro_security.openid.client_secret` | The client secret of the OpenID Connect client configured in your IdP.
+Required.
+`opendistro_security.openid.scope` | The [scope of the identity token](https://auth0.com/docs/scopes/current) issued by the IdP.
 Optional.
-Default is `openid profile email address phone`. opendistro_security.openid.header | HTTP header name of the JWT token.
+Default is `openid profile email address phone`.
+`opendistro_security.openid.header` | HTTP header name of the JWT token.
 Optional.
-Default is `Authorization`. opendistro_security.openid.logout_url | The logout URL of your IdP.
+Default is `Authorization`.
+`opendistro_security.openid.logout_url` | The logout URL of your IdP.
 Optional.
-Only necessary if your IdP does not publish the logout URL in its metadata. opendistro_security.openid.base_redirect_url | The base of the redirect URL that will be sent to your IdP.
+Only necessary if your IdP does not publish the logout URL in its metadata.
+`opendistro_security.openid.base_redirect_url` | The base of the redirect URL that will be sent to your IdP.
 Optional.
 Only necessary when Kibana is behind a reverse proxy, in which case it should be different than `server.host` and `server.port` in `kibana.yml`.

 ### Configuration example